Tropes And Clichés In Writing: Top Tips You Need To Know

 How to use tropes in your writing

-As you can see, tropes aren’t necessarily bad things.
-They’re just common and recognizable story elements.
+As you can see, tropes and clichés in writing aren’t necessarily bad things.
+They’re just common and recognizable themes in storytelling.

 Consider a writer who is unaware of the “bury your gays” trope because they don’t consume media where it has been portrayed.
-They might include an LGBT+ character who happens to be killed off, and they might consider that fair representation of a minority group because they simply aren’t aware that it’s a harmful trope that has been thoroughly repeated in all forms of media.
+They might include an LGBT+ character who’s killed off.
+They might consider that fair representation because they simply aren’t aware it’s a harmful trope repeated in all forms of media.

-Being aware of the tropes you use is imperative, because most readers are aware of them.
+Being aware of the tropes and clichés in writing that you use is imperative, because most readers are aware of them.

 You can be aware of tropes by:

-In our writing, we should avoid tropes that promote harmful stereotypes or regressive perspectives on marginalized groups.
+We should avoid tropes and clichés in writing that promote harmful stereotypes or regressive perspectives on marginalized groups.
 Tropes are something to be aware of, but we can embrace using them intentionally!

-A cliche is a phrase that is overused or stereotypical.
-Sometimes a trope that has been overdone, is severely dated, or was trash to begin with is referred to as a cliche or a “cliched trope.”
+A cliché is a phrase that is overused or stereotypical.
+Sometimes a trope that has been overdone, is severely dated, or was trash to begin with and is referred to as a cliché or a “clichéd trope.”

 • Gilded cage